Frequently Asked Questions

 The cost of the Seminar is $105, typically paid by the student.
 There is no charge to the referring institution, unless the institution prefers to pay the fee.

-If you are a student seeking to start the Seminar, please click here.
+If you are a student seeking to start the Seminar, please click here.12) What are the criteria for evaluating student responses?

 Students are expected to provide fully developed responses to relevant readings and essay questions.
 Tutors are looking for thoughtful engagement with the assigned readings.